silviyahristova/handyfix/README.md

 * [CSS Animations](https://www.w3schools.com/css/css3_animations.asp): Tutorial used to learn how to create animation.

-* [How to embed a video in Markdown](https://blog.markdowntools.com/posts/how-to-embed-a-video-in-markdown): Tutorial used to learn how to embed video in markown.
+* [How to embed a video in Markdown](https://blog.markdowntools.com/posts/how-to-embed-a-video-in-markdown): Tutorial used to learn how to embed video in markdown.

 ### Tutorials